mattsday/le-for-pcf-on-gcp/README.md

 * `GCP_CREDENTIALS_FILE` - name of the file to store credentials, defaults to `/accounts.json`
 * `GCP_CERT_NAME` - new name of certificate file in GCP - defaults to an auto generated UUID

+## Docker Hub
+You can download it on Docker Hub too as `mattsday/le-pcf-on-gcp`